-Open year-round, the Huntsville Botanical Garden contains diverse ecosystems to explore within its 112 acres.
+Open year-round, the Huntsville Botanical Garden contains diverse ecosystems to explore within its 118 acres.
 From grassy meadows to woodland paths, aquatic habitats to stunning floral collections, the Garden invites guests of all ages to discover the beauty and wonder of the natural environment.
 Stroll along the nature trails while admiring collections of Alabama’s native plants.
-Play freely in the Children’s Garden after encountering the fluttering butterflies in the nation’s largest open-air butterfly house.
+Play freely in the Wicks Family Garden after encountering the fluttering butterflies in the Purdy Butterfly House.
 Find serenity in the cool shade of the trees, surrounded by the sounds of nature.
 With additional events, exhibits, and programs throughout the year, the Garden is a source of plant conservation, education, and celebration for all.

 Peruse our calendar by using the categories to find perfect activities for families, adults, or kids.

-Our 112-acre garden is open year-round and contains a diverse ecosystem of meadows, upland and bottomland forest, wetlands, and a variety of specialty gardens and native plant collections.
+Our 118-acre garden is open year-round and contains a diverse ecosystem of meadows, upland and bottomland forest, wetlands, and a variety of specialty gardens and native plant collections.

 A map of our Garden that you can print off or view from your phone.